EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.__

 Aki, Andrew, Dan.
 Adaptation schedule and do we really need a default of 2000?

+Andrew.
+What will be in Command Stan?
+R-hat, n_eff, default summaries?